 1. Find the Best Tax Structure for You

-You contribute to both the IRA and 401(k) with pre-tax money.
-With the 401(k), contributions come from your pay before taxes are taken out.
-With the traditional IRA, you contribute after-tax income, and then deduct your contribution at tax time.
+You contribute to both an IRA and a 401(k) with pretax money.
+With a 401(k), contributions come from your pay before taxes are taken out.
+With a traditional IRA, you contribute pretax income, and then deduct your contribution at tax time.

-Having taxes deferred upfront with the 401(k) can allow you to invest more money sooner.
+Having taxes deferred upfront with a 401(k) can allow you to invest more money sooner.
 This makes it possible to earn a greater return on your investment.

 Once you reach age 50, the IRS allows catch-up contributions for both IRAs — $1,000 — and 401(k)s — $6,500.
 If you still need to save a lot for retirement, the 401(k) offers the clear advantage.

 6 Key Steps You Can Take Today to Retire a Millionaire